apache/singa/tool/jenkins/README.md

     # to set password free commit, we have to do a manual commit at first.
     # change any file (add spaces) inside trunk/ to commit a message
     $ svn commit -m "test" --username <committer id> --password <passwd>

-## Docker Images
-We provide in `docker` a number of singa docker images for Jenkins to use as slaves.
-To run the docker images,

-    nvidia-docker run --name <jenkins-slaveXX> -d <Image ID>

 ## Access Control
 Use `Role Strategy Plugin` to give read access for anonymous users.